Skip site navigation (1)Skip section navigation (2)

 type [upgrade | remove | install]

-defines in which contect the message should be shown to
+defines in which context the message should be shown to the

-the users.
-If not set, the message will always be
+users.
+If not set, the message will always be printed.

 ESCAPE SEQUENCE

-will be expanded inline.
-For the following examples, assume that @cwd
+be expanded inline.
+For the following examples, assume that @cwd is set to

-is the current directory prefix, plus the last filespec, minus
+the current directory prefix, plus the last filespec, minus the

 /usr/local/bin.